domsalamone55/Spotify-Cleaner/README.md

-# Spotify-Cleaner
+# Spotify-JSON-Reader
-Clean Liked Songs List from Spotify, including sorting and removing duplicates
+Project to read and organize JSON files requested from Spotify.
+Results are exported to csv file for sorting and filtering.